avixd/Adventure-Works-Sales-Analysis/README.md

+Problem Statements
+1. Analyze historical sales and profit and territory.
+2. Identify bestselling products and attributed customers and regions.
+3. Forecast revenue for the next 7 periods.
+4. Execute pricing scenario analysis to understand increase in product cost.

 # Adventure Works Sales Analysis
 Using the Adventure Works Database, Analysis of Sales from 2015-2017 were performed in "AdventureWorks_Sales_Analysis".
 Following functionalities available: